-Upon arrival to Ragusa, we had to do our errands and get some passport photo’s taken.
-Afterwards, we could explore.
+Upon arrival at Ragusa, we had to do our errands and get some passport photo’s taken.
+Afterward, we could explore.

 Not feeling confident, neither Simon nor I would ask anyone how to get to the ‘old town.’
 We walked around aimlessly looking for the ‘old town,’ but couldn’t figure it out.
 And we couldn’t find a bus to get there either!